 That journey isn't a completely random one.
 I've worked within agencies as a graphic designer since graduating from university.
 But for the last 5 years I've been treading water, unmotivated, uninspired, daunted by the changing nature of industry technology, and rarely - from one month to the next, learning anything new.
 Maternity leave, a daughter who napped a lot during the day, a desire for change, and a simple basic idea - together kickstarted a small but profitable cottage industry which reminded me I was creative, I was hardworking and I was capable of taking matters into my own hands.
 I dreamt of being able to leave the job I'd outgrown.
 Making a small success of a small jewellery enterprise, gave me the confidence to take the much bigger step of leaving a salaried position, launching my own business, Ellie Illustrates, and utilising the skills I'd been practising for years.

 It's not rocket science.
-I'm not the most skilled artist in the world - I don't expect to be winning awards any time soon for my doodle illustrations - and I don't need to be.
+I'm not the most talented artist in the world - and I don't need to be.
 I've learnt the skills to produce a creative product in a contemporary style.
 And the more I doodle the better I'll become.
 The more books I paint and illustrate the more I'll learn about the painting and illustrating process.
 The more doors - in all logical theory - will open.

 It's hard work.
 Yes - of course it is.
 I'm no longer a cog in a machine.
 I'm designer, artworker, salesroom, admin and accounts.
 I see a lot of my apple mac and I no longer have the luxury of leaving the office at 5pm and totally switching off.